Optimal Vaccination Policy to Prevent Endemicity: A Stochastic Model: Public health applications

-We model partial vaccination of the population by assuming that individuals from group $1$ get vaccinated whereas individuals from group $2$ do not.
+\paragraph{Effect of vaccine hesitancy.} We model partial vaccination of the population by assuming that individuals from group $1$ get vaccinated whereas individuals from group $2$ do not.
 Let $\Sigma \coloneqq \Sigma_1$ be the mean susceptibility at the disease-free equilibrium within group $1$.
+We think of $\Sigma$ as being fixed, corresponding to a given vaccination policy, and $p_1$ as varying depending on the fraction of the population complying with this policy.
 Let us assume that almost surely $\sigma(a) \to 1$ as $a \to \infty$, so that individuals immunity vanishes completely after a long-enough time.
 Since group $2$ does not get vaccinated, the mean susceptibility in this group is set to be $\Sigma_2 = 1$.

-We further assume for simplicity that the population is well-mixed $\alpha = 1$, so that the mean offspring matrix is
+We further assume for simplicity that the population is well-mixed ($\alpha = 1$), so that the mean offspring matrix is

 and we can readily check that its leading eigenvalue is

 Define a critical fraction $p_c$ as

 Then $p_c$ gives the critical fraction of the population that needs to be vaccinated recurrently to prevent an endemic equilibrium, that is